ChatCool-Inc/chatcool/README.md

 ### 👀 Find in this respository:
  - You can Submit Bugs, Suggestions, and Questions
- - Stay up to date by reading the latest version on our Wiki
+ - Stay up to date by reading the latest release on our Wiki

 ### 🔗 Helpful Links: